How To Care For Rubber Plants in Winter

 Image Credit: Heartleaf Plantmom

 As winter’s chill sets in, it’s not just us who need to adapt our routines—our beloved houseplants, like the rubber plant, also require a bit of extra attention.
 Rubber plants (Ficus elastica) are resilient, but they still need some special care to thrive during the colder months.
 So, how do you keep your rubber plant happy and healthy when the temperature drops?
-Let’s dive into the essentials of winter care for these lush, green beauties.
+Let’s explore winter care essentials for these lush, green beauties.

 Understanding Your Rubber Plant’s Winter Needs